Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method: Tensor-EM MoLDS Provides Reliable and Interpretable Recovery on Real-world Applications

-In this setup, we also compare Tensor-EM method with the supervised learning results of LDS, where we train one LDS on all trials under each direction.
-The per-direction LDS baseline closely matches MoLDS-both in impulse responses (high cosine similarity) and in trial groupings (Fig.~\ref{fig:model-area2}c-d).
-We also train an SLDS in a similar unsupervised way of MoLDS (no direction labels) and find that it does not yield meaningful cross-trial clusters here, while it is effective for within-trial regime switches (see Figure~\ref{fig:slds} in Appendix).
+In this setup, we also compare the Tensor-EM MoLDS method with the supervised learning results of LDS, where we train (1) one LDS on all trials where the monkey reaches in a specific direction (per-dir LDS), and separately (2) a separate LDS fit on each trial regardless of reaching direction (single-trial LDS).
+Finally, we cluster the parameters of the different LDS's (per-dir or single-trial).
+See Figure~\ref{fig:placeholder1} in the Appendix for a representation of the clustered parameters and more details.
+The per-direction LDS baseline closely matches the result of MoLDS with the Tensor-EM method rather than Random-EM in trial groupings (see Figure~\ref{fig:model-area2}c), and the impulse responses are highly similar (see Figure~\ref{fig:placeholder4} in the Appendix).
+We also train an SLDS in similar unsupervised way as MoLDS (no direction labels) and find that it does not yield meaningful cross-trial clusters here, while it is effective for possible within-trial regime switches (see Figure \ref{fig:slds} in Appendix).
 These highlight MoLDS’s strength in capturing between-trial heterogeneity.
-Importantly, when compared with the Random-EM method, Tensor-EM offers a key advantage: the tensor initialization step yields a stable starting point that reduces variability across runs, leading to more consistent parameter recovery and model structure as seen in Figure \ref{fig:model-area2}(a).
+In addition, when compared with the Random-EM method, Tensor-EM offers a key advantage: the tensor initialization step yields a stable starting point that reduces variability across runs, leading to more consistent parameter recovery and recovered model structure as seen in Figures \ref{fig:model-area2}a-c.